-Here at Renude Laser, we have recently treated quite a few clients for tattoo removal of The Southern Cross.
+Here at Renude Laser, we have recently treated quite a few clients for the removal of Southern Cross tattoos.

 It has long been part of our sky, well before we set foot on this continent, but for many Australians, the Southern Cross has been a powerful representation of National pride.
 What then has changed in the last few years?

 Warwick Thornton’s irreverent and intelligent documentary called “You Are Here, We Don’t Need a Map” recently aired on SBS.
 In this documentary, indigenous elders, rappers, aboriginal educators and a tattoo artist were interviewed regarding their thoughts and feelings of the Southern Cross as a symbol.
 Warwick himself, prior to the release of this documentary, found himself in a little hot water after comparing The Southern Cross to the swastika.